 Technology makes a difference, and we’re ready with the latest and greatest—and have done everything we can to make sure that every single one of our customers has the security of consistent, well-executed monitoring.
 But that’s not what we’re proudest of.

-Koorsen Fire & Security was founded in 1946 and is a third-generation, family owned business.
-Over the years, Koorsen has become one of the largest and most respected fire and security companies in the United States with over 20 locations and nearly 700 associates.
-Koorsen Fire & Security is well-known for having the best training in the industry, and is insured and certified to design, install, program, service and repair virtually all fire and security products for any size business.
-Contact us to schedule your free on-site hazard analysis.
+Koorsen Fire & Security was founded in 1946 and is a third-generation, family-owned business.
+Over the years, Koorsen has become one of the largest and most respected fire and security companies in the United States with over 20 locations throughout the Midwest and South including Nashville, Cincinnati, Cleveland, South Bend, Evansville, and Louisville.
+Koorsen Fire & Security is well-known for having the best training in the industry and is insured and certified to design, install, program, service, and repair virtually all fire and security products for any size business.